 If you liked this post, here is a brief intro to Infotelligent…

-We are a leading “target buyer intelligence” SaaS platform for the world’s most successful sales and marketing teams.
+We are a leading “Sales Intelligence” SaaS platform for the world’s most successful sales and marketing teams.

 Infotelligent’s mission is to give you accurate contact information about your ideal customers with buying intent insights to help you grow your sales faster.
 Our platform provides accurate and comprehensive information on your target customers.
 This enables you to reduce your sales cycles, increase your win rates, and grow your sales.